TB remains a leading cause of death among women, with more than 400,000 women dying of the disease in 2012.

 Women of reproductive age are more likely to develop active TB if they encounter TB bacteria, yet they are less likely to seek help for TB symptoms than men.
 This has an impact not just on their own health, but on the welfare of their family – particularly their children.

-Global efforts to address TB must take account of factors specific to women, including:
+Global efforts to address TB must take account of factors specific to women, including the below:

 Women are less likely to be literate than men – or to learn the language of the host community if they live away from their place of birth.
 So they are less able to seek help, or to understand printed medical information.

 Women wait up to twice as long to seek treatment as men experiencing the same symptoms.
 This may be because they have to stay at home looking after children, or are reluctant to use scarce family resources.